 Where to Stay in Amsterdam with Kids

-First off when planning your family's visit to Amsterdam you will very likely be looking for family-friendly accommodation.
+First off when planning your family's visit to Amsterdam you will very likely be looking for family-friendly Amsterdam accommodation.
 Does this exist in Amsterdam?
 Absolutely!
-In fact, you have a number of options to choose from depending on your budget and size of your family.
+In fact, you have a choice of many possible places to stay in Amsterdam with kids depending on your budget and size of your family.

 While many of Amsterdam's hotels have notoriously small rooms and notoriously high rates, a spacious bargain or two can be found if you don't mind staying a bit further out of the city centre (which I actually recommend if you have children and would like a decent night's sleep!).
 Alternatively if you have the pennies, you can expect some of Amsterdam's best city centre hotels to be able to accommodate your family very well.
-Below are my best picks for all the various different types of family-friendly accommodation available in Amsterdam for all different budgets.
+Below are my best picks for where to stay in Amsterdam with kids for all different budgets.

 There are a number of hostels in Amsterdam which have family rooms or will of course allow a family to book a full dormitory for their stay.
 There are also many hostels that have special family rooms with ensuite bathrooms and additional facilities for children.
 Check out Generator Hostel.
 ClinkNOORD and StayOkay Hostels (who have a number of locations in Amsterdam.
 If you want your hostel to have some eco-credentials but also a more homely and personal feel, then also check out the highly recommended CocoMama and EcoMama, though be sure to book early as they only really have limited spaces for families.